 Edward gave a closed-lip smile.
 "Let's just say some of them have a private interest in our culture."

 As another light-skinned woman covered in diamonds slipped past, giggling quietly as she clung to the arm of an equally sharp-suited black man, Sarah couldn't help but think the party seemed integrated in terms of race.
 Then again, there was a different type of segregation here, one revealed by an undeniable observation: This cocktail party was only for the wealthy.

 Sarah frowned at that thought.
 She tugged anxiously at the hem of her dress, suddenly aware of how alone and out of place she felt in this crowd.
-Her best dress didn't cost enough to cover the price tag of half a yard of the luxurious fabrics used to create the lavish dresses and evening gowns that swirled around her.
+Her best dress didn't cost half as much as a yard of the lavish gowns swirling around her.

 Edward was an absolute enigma of charm.
 Everyone wanted a chance to speak with him and shake his hand.
 He whirled Sarah about the room, stopping to chat with each and every one of his party guests.
 He joked and laughed and announced Sarah as his "beautiful date of the evening."
 He stood a little too close and when he spoke, Sarah could feel the heat of his breath on the back of her neck.

 Sarah looked around at the gaiety and extravagance.
 Several waiters in dark red jackets strolled about the room holding plates of oysters and shrimp.
 Sarah lifted a hand each time they approached her, refusing the expensive finger foods.
 She was much more of a peanut butter sandwich and apple pie kind of girl.
 She'd never had a taste for seafood, and she'd never even seen oysters before, but they didn't look appetizing to her in the slightest.
 She watched as other ladies in fancy dresses lifted the shells to their lips and swallowed the wet, slimy creatures in one nauseating gulp.